-PRAESA was founded in 1992 by Dr Neville Alexander – a public intellectual, historian and educationist who spent 10 years on Robben Island between 1964 and 1974 during the struggle against apartheid.
+PRAESA was founded in 1992 by Dr Neville Alexander – a public intellectual, historian and educationist who spent 10 years on Robben Island during the struggle against apartheid.
 By invitation from the University of Cape Town, PRAESA was housed in the Faculty of Humanities.
 PRAESA has a long history and is widely recognised as a thought-leader in multilingual education research and practice, and language planning, policy and implementation.

 In 1995, after South Africa’s first democratic election, Neville Alexander led a task group (Langtag) to develop a national language plan.
 Among its goals were that all South Africans should have access to all spheres of society through the development and maintenance of a level of spoken and written language appropriate for a range of contexts in all official languages; and that equitable and widespread language facilitation services should be established.
 The plan was submitted to the Minister of Arts, Culture, Science and Technology in 1996.
 Other initiatives relating to multilingual education research, language planning, policy and implementation can be read about in the series of PRAESA Occasional papers.

-In 2005, PRAESA responded to a request for educational support for young people in Langa and had the opportunity to focus its passion for reading and multilingualism on setting up community-based reading clubs.
-In particular, the Vulindlela Reading Club in Langa has become a model for other reading clubs in the Western Cape and beyond.
-In 2012 PRAESA initiated a national reading-for-enjoyment campaign called Nal’ibali, in partnership with Times Media, and supported by the DG Murray Trust.
+In 2005, PRAESA responded to a request for educational support for young people in Langa, Cape Town, that led to it using its expertise in reading and multilingualism to set up community-based reading clubs.
+The Vulindlela Reading Club would become a model for other reading clubs in the Western Cape and beyond.

-– PRAESA director Carole Bloch in a tribute to Neville Alexander after his death in August 2012.
+Carole Bloch (Executive Director, PRAESA) in a tribute to Neville Alexander after his death in August 2012.